Representing seesaw neutrino models and their motion in lepton flavour space: Motion in lepton flavour space

 The reason why we focused in Fig.~2 on $p^0_{{I}\a}$, is that the lightest RH neutrino plays a particular role in $N_2$-leptogenesis \cite{geometry,vives}.
 In this scenario of leptogenesis the current baryon asymmetry, expressed in terms of the baryon-to-photon number ratio at present $\eta_{B 0}$, can be calculated as \cite{riotto1,riotto2} \bea \eta_{B 0} & \simeq & 0.96 \times 10^{-2}\, \left(\ve_{{\Romannum{2}}e} \, \kappa(K_{{\Romannum{2}}e} + K_{{\Romannum{2}}\m}) \, e^{-{3\pi\over 8}\,K_{{I} e}}+ \right. \\ & + & \left. \ve_{{\Romannum{2}}\mu} \, \kappa(K_{{\Romannum{2}}e} + K_{{\Romannum{2}}\m}) \, e^{-{3\pi\over 8}\,K_{{I} \mu}} + \ve_{{\Romannum{2}}\tau} \, \kappa(K_{{\Romannum{2}}\tau}) \, e^{-{3\pi\over 8}\,K_{{I} \tau}} \right)\, . \eea The lightest RH neutrino flavoured decay parameters $K_{{I} \a}$ play clearly a special role since they describe the exponential wash-out from lightest RH neutrino inverse decays and one needs that at least one of them is less than unity for the asymmetry produced by the $N_2$-decays at a temperature $T\sim M_2$ to survive at present.
 The flavoured decay parameters are simply given by $K_{I\a} = p^0_{I\a} \, K_I$, where $K_I = \widetilde{m}_I/m_{\star}$ are the total decay parameters and $m_{\star}$ is the equilibrium neutrino mass.
 Therefore, one can see the special role played by the $p^0_{{I}\a}$'s in $N_2$-leptogenesis.

-Clearly it is particularly interesting to understand how special is the condition for the asymmetry produced by $N_2$ decays to survive at present.
+It is then particularly interesting to understand how special is the condition for the asymmetry produced by $N_2$ decays to survive at present.
 This is basically equivalent to understand how special is to have at least one $K_{{I} \a}$, for some lepton flavour $\a$, less than unity.

+The flavoured decay parameters are related to the orthogonal matrix through the Eq.~(\ref{effectivenmasses}) for $\widetilde{m}_I$ and, therefore, for each choice of $\O$ and for a given value of $m_1$, one has a corresponding set of values of $K_{{I}\a}$.
 We have therefore produced the distributions for the values of the $K_{{I}\a}$ for $\a=e,\mu,\tau$ adopting the flavoured unbiased procedure, based on the Haar measure, that we discussed.
 In Fig.~5 the distributions are shown without imposing any experimental information on the values of the mixing angles that, therefore, vary arbitrarily within $[0,90^{\circ}]$ and in the hierarchical limit $m_1 =0$.
 It can be seen how the distributions are identical independently of $\a$ as a result of the flavour blindness of the procedure we followed to generate randomly $U$ and $\O$.\footnote{We do not show the distributions for the $K_{{\Romannum{2}}\a}$ and for the $K_{{\Romannum{3}}\a}$ but they would also be identical since the procedure is flavour blind both to charged lepton flavour and to heavy neutrino flavour.}

-It is important to notice that the probability for each $K_{{I}\a}$ to be less than unity is about $~13\%$, meaning that the probability that at least one $K_{{I}\a}$ is less than unity is approximately $40\%$.
+It is important to notice that the probability for each $K_{{I}\a}$ to be less than unity is about $12\%$, meaning that the probability that at least one $K_{{I}\a}$ is less than unity is approximately $36\%$.

 How do these results change when the experimental information on the mixing angles is used?
 In Fig.~6 the distributions for the $K_{{I}\a}$ are now obtained using the experimental information on the mixing angles Eq.~(\ref{exp}).
 One can see how the fact that the experimental values favour small values of $p^0_{I\a}$, translates into a much higher probability, approximately $36\%$, for $K_{{I}e}$ to be less than unity compared to $K_{{I}\mu}$ and $K_{{I}\tau}$ whose probability to be less than unity drops to $\sim 6$--$7\%$.